maulvi-zm/Seleksi-Labpro/README.md

 ## Endpoints

-For a detailed explanation about the endpoints, please refer to [API documentation](/docs/endpoints.md).
+For a detailed explanation about the endpoints, please refer to [API documentation](/docs/endpoints.md) or go to `/api` in the application to open swagger documentation.

 ## Bonus